AstralEmperor/Application/README.md

     6. Pagination
     7. Prototype of Roles (ADMIN,USER,EDITOR,GUEST) and their view permissions
     8. Tables displaying content from JSON for user/requests
-    9. Toastr notifications on login(npm package): REMOVED DUE TO
+    9. Toastr notifications on login(npm package): REMOVED(commented out) for easier commit
     10. Statistics
     11. Automatic/Manual Carousel
     12. Reviews generated using data